JoseAngelMartinB/Machine-Learning-Techniques/Activity_2/README.md

 ## 4. Execute the hierarchical clustering algorithm using feature as elements
 In order to carry out this task, [clustering_features.py](clustering_features.py) has been developed.

+We can visualize 5 different clusters on the image (numbered 1-5 from left to right).
+Before talking about each cluster, it is remarkable that the 4 and the 5 cluster has more relation between them in comparison to the others clusters.
+Also it is remarkable how there are two different clusters (on the opposite part of the graph) that both of them measures temperatures.
+One of the main reasons that this can occur is becuase the number one is measured in kelvin and the cluster number 5 is measured in celsius degrees.

+The cluster 3 makes sense becuase all the precipitacion data is gathered.
+Another remarkable aspect is that the relative humidity feature is isolated, it is alone in the second cluster.
+Finally, the Satellite veggetation is gathered in one cluster (the number four).